mvs6909/codepath-curriculum-work/scalar/issue3.md

 - [ ] All combinations of these configuration options must result in the expected property display order as described in the table above
 - [ ] The configuration options are properly typed and validated with appropriate defaults
 - [ ] Unit tests are implemented to verify all combinations of `orderSchemaPropertiesBy` and `orderRequiredPropertiesFirst` produce the expected property order
+- Update the `documentation/configuration.md` with the new configuration options available.
 ## Verification

 **Manual Testing:**